 With beaches, bars and a beguiling harbour, Sydney is the perfect long-weekend getaway, writes Rob McFarland

 Has there ever been more excitement about a "bubble"?
-With travel to Australia (hopefully) becoming a reality in the not too distant future, now is the time to start planning your first hop across the ditch.
-And where better to start than Sydney, the country's shimmering harbourside gem?
-Here's a taste of what you can expect on a long weekend in Australia's largest and most exciting metropolis.
+With travel to Australia a reality, now is the time to start planning your first hop across the ditch.
+And where better to start than Sydney, the country's shimmering harbourside gem.
+Here's a taste of what you can expect in Australia's largest and most exciting metropolis.

-Over the last few years, Sydney has gained several exciting new dining districts.
+Over the past few years, Sydney has gained several exciting new dining districts.
 Hip and trendy Chippendale near Central Station is home to the atmospheric Spice Alley, a fragrant, lantern-lit huddle of Asian street food vendors selling everything from Vietnamese pho to Cantonese dumplings.
 Nearby is Automata, a boundary-pushing fine-diner where chef Clayton Wells serves adventurous tasting menus in a sleek, industrial setting.
-For a more affordable taste of Wells' genius, check out the all-day fare at his nearby cafe A1 Canteen. spicealley.com.au; automata.com.au; a1canteen.com.au

-Ideally, you'll experience the Sydney Opera House by seeing a show.
-But even if you just take a tour, you'll still learn the fascinating story of how Danish architect Jørn Utzon's controversial design became one of the most recognisable silhouettes on the planet. sydneyoperahouse.com
+Ideally, you'll experience the Sydney Opera House by seeing a show - they have now recommenced, and Opera Australia will return to the Opera House in January.
+But even if you just take a tour, you'll still learn the fascinating story of how Danish architect Jørn Utzon's controversial design became one of the most recognisable silhouettes on the planet.

 More than just a beach, Bondi's sweeping arc of pristine sand is a cultural icon.
 Have a swim, take a surf lesson or simply plop yourself on a towel and enjoy the best people-watching in the city.

 Every day, a flotilla of ferries criss-cross Sydney Harbour, carrying commuters and tourists alike.
-If you only do one ferry trip, make it the one from Circular Quay in the city to Manly on the Northern Beaches.
+If you only do one ferry trip, make it the one from Circular Quay in the city to Manly.
 This 30-minute journey showcases the harbour's natural splendour while delivering you to a laidback beachside community of superb eateries and stunning sunsets.

 MORE THINGS TO DO